Taah1000/alx-system_engineering-devops/0x00-shell_basics/README.md

-display content with hidden fils
+list content in current directories